 Whether it’s a football battle between Real Madrid and FC Barcelona, or a political one over the Catalan independence movement, it’s no secret that Barcelona and Madrid enjoy more than their fair share of rivalry!
-When I started giving food tours in Madrid with Madrid Food Tour in 2012, I remember defending all my city had to offer, convinced it was some of the best cuisine in Spain.
+When I started giving food tours in Madrid with Devour Madrid in 2012, I remember defending all my city had to offer, convinced it was some of the best cuisine in Spain.

 Then I lived in Barcelona.